Hidden Dreams

 I sing a sad song to my friends.

-It describes what I see, and explains what I think the images mean.
+It describes what I see, and explains what I believe the images mean.

 The Bizra are caught in a spinning storm, filled with images of Jiku tragedy.